-Help Keep Your Cat Cool On Hot Days
+Help Keep Your Cat Stay Cool On Hot Days

-On the hot summer days, we take special care to make sure the cats stay cool.
+we take special care to Help our cats stay cool

 - Water Make sure your cats have plenty of fresh water.
 We have a water fountain for the cats but we also place bowls of fresh cold water in the sun room for easy access.
 Annie runs to the kitchen every time she hears ice clinking into a glass, so that is a great reminder to place a few cubes into the cat’s water dishes to keep their water cool.
 Make sure you wash the water bowls out frequently to keep the water appealing and if your cats are like ours, and like to dip their paw into the water you will see why it is important to keep the water bowls clean.

 - Control the Climate You know that stuffy feeling of a closed up house?
 If you are uncomfortable, your cat is too.
 If you have air conditioning, you can set the indoor temperature to a comfortable setting.
 We keep our temperature at a higher setting during the day because the doors to the sun room are open for the cats.
 On super hot days, we only open one of the doors enough for the cats to come and go as they please and secure the door with a door stopper.
 This keeps the air conditioner from running continuously and offers a cool retreat for the cats taking a break from the sun room.